telerik/maui-docs/knowledge-base/customize-image-style-imagecardview-dotnet-maui.md

 ---
-title: Customizing Image Style in ImageCardView for .NET MAUI
+title: Style the Image in the ImageCardView for .NET MAUI
 description: Learn how to maintain the aspect ratio and adjust the size of images within ImageCardView in .NET MAUI applications.
 type: how-to
 page_title: How to Adjust Image Aspect Ratio and Size in .NET MAUI ImageCardView
-slug: customize-image-style-imagecardview-dotnet-maui
+slug: style-image-imagecardview-dotnet-maui
-tags: chat, conversational ui, .net maui, imagecardview, aspect ratio, image size
+tags: chat, conversational ui, .net maui, imagecardview, aspect ratio, image size, chat image, chat
 res_type: kb
-ticketid: 1668551
 ---

 ## Environment